Adelic line bundles on quasi-projective varieties: More functorialities of the pairing

 This follows from Theorem \ref{metric}(4).
 It proves (1).

-For (2), see \cite[Prop.
-5.2.1.a]{MG} for the isomorphism of the underlying line bundles in this case.
-Then we can finish the proof as in (1).
-Alternatively, write $\OM_1=\CO(\ol D)$ for some adelic divisor $\ol D$ over $S$.
+Note that (2) is the special case of (3) when $\pi$ is the identity map on $Y$, and (4) is also a special case of (3).
+We also have two quick proofs of (2).
+First, \cite[Prop.
+5.2.1.a]{MG} gives an isomorphism of the underlying line bundles in (2), and then we can extend it to the adelic case as in the proof of (1).
+Alternatively, write $\ON_1=\CO(\ol D)$ for some adelic divisor $\ol D$ on $S$.
 Then the result follows from limit versions of Lemma \ref{pairing effective1}(1) and Lemma \ref{pairing effective2}(1).

-Note that (2) is actually the special case of (3) when $\pi$ is the identity map on $Y$.
-Conversely, (3) is a consequence of (1) and (2).
-In fact, (1) gives a canonical isomorphism